harshamalhotra/existingDS-gitlab/contents/brand-logo/logomark.md

 1. Do not add any other graphic elements to the mark
 1. Do not distort the mark in any way
 1. Do not use the mark as a framing device for imagery
+1. Do not use or create mascots inspired by the tanuki.
+By preserving the mark in its intended form, we maintain brand authenticity, a focus on results for customers, and build deeper trust with our community who use GitLab daily to create software that powers our world.

 <figure-img label="Logomark incorrect usage" src="/img/brand/tanuki-incorrect-usage.svg"></figure-img>